MPAS-Dev/compass/docs/developers_guide/organization.rst

 subdirectory for this step or the target's step (or both) depends on parameters.
-For such cases, there is a ``work_dir_target`` argument that allows you to give the path with respect to the base work directory (which is not yet know at init).
+For such cases, there is a ``work_dir_target`` argument that allows you to give the path with respect to the base work directory (which is not yet known at init).
 Here is an example taken from :py:class:`compass.ocean.tests.global_ocean.forward.ForwardStep`:

 .. code-block:: python